-The era of mobile dominance is sure to persist in the long run making way for increased importance of a designer in the workflow or process of creating a responsive website design.
+With the persistence of mobile dominance, the role of a designer has become increasingly important in the process of creating a responsive website design.
 Conventionally, the role of a designer is restricted to giving proper direction to the content, offering a vision for the site design, and placing the content in the most effective approach.
-With time, the role has got better and richer in terms of placing contents adjusting to the screen sizes of a range of devices namely, iPad, tablets, Smartphone, desktops, and laptops.
+With time, the role has become better and richer.
+Website design services now have to create sites that adjust to the screen sizes of a range of devices namely, iPad, tablets, Smartphone, desktops, and laptops.

 Content is the King